IAmMasterCraft/mobileFirstAid/README.md

 # mobileFirstAid
-An app that provides first aid instructions on-the-go.
+A Progressive Web Application that provides first aid instructions on-the-go.
 First aid refers to the emergency or immediate care you should provide when a person is injured or ill until full medical treatment is available.
 For minor conditions,